 E. Provide leadership and participation on efforts to develop a corridor improvement plan and evaluate mechanisms to plan, prioritize and fund regional transportation system improvements to the US 97 corridor.

 F. Seek and utilize State and Federal economic development programs and grants.

 Invest resources to encourage new business investment in designated blighted areas that will grow the job base and strengthen and diversify the tax base in that area.

 A. Maintain and manage resources to ensure consistent program delivery and sufficient financial resources.

-C. Make strategic investments in selected infrastructure projects which are expected have a strong, demonstrable, positive impact on job creation and private investment.
+C. Make strategic investments in selected infrastructure projects which make a demonstrable, positive impact on job creation and private investment.